 Author / Artistic Director / Project Manager / Webmistress

 Melina is – as Ben puts it – the creative boss lady.
 She is the person behind the idea and story, who currently also manages the project.
-The history buff has been translating roleplays as well as developing and mastering campaigns since 1984.
+The history enthusiast has been translating roleplays as well as developing and mastering campaigns since 1992.
 The Straight Way Lost is her baby.

 Melina has a diploma in Psychology, but has in the past 20 years earned her living by travelling all over the world as a teacher, dj and organiser for Argentine Tango.
 A woman of many talents!